sakaki-/gentoo-on-rpi-64bit/README.md

 Begin with your RPi4 (or RPi3) powered off.
 Remove the current (Raspbian or other) microSD card from the board (if fitted), and store it somewhere safe.

 Next, insert the (Gentoo) microSD card you just wrote the image to into the Pi.
-Ensure you have peripherals connected (with the display plugged into the HDMI0 port - the one nearer the USB-C power connector - if using an RPi4), and apply power.
+Ensure you have peripherals connected (with the main display plugged into the **HDMI0** port - the one nearer the USB-C power connector - if using an RPi4), and apply power.

 You should see the Pi's standard 'rainbow square' on-screen for about 2 seconds, then the display will go blank for about 10 seconds, and then (once the graphics driver has loaded) a text console will appear, showing OpenRC starting up.
 On this first boot (unless you have renamed the sentinel file `autoexpand_root_partition` in the microSD card's first partition to `autoexpand_root_none`), the system will, after a further 10 seconds or so, _automatically resize_ the root partition to fill all remaining free space on the drive, and, having done this, reboot (to [allow the kernel to see](http://unix.stackexchange.com/questions/196435/is-it-possible-to-enlarge-the-partition-without-rebooting) the new partition table).
 You should then see the 'rainbow square' startup sequence once more, and then the system will resize its root filesystem, to fill the newly enlarged partition.
 Once this is done, it will launch a standard Xfce desktop, logged in automatically to the pre-created `demouser` account.
 A simple configuration application will also be autostarted; this allows you to e.g. change screen resolution, if required: